rdkcentral/rdk-halif-hdmi_cec/docs/pages/hdmi-cec_halSpec.md

 ### Blocking calls

 There are no blocking calls.
-Synchronous calls should complete within a reasonable time period in accordance with any relevant `CEC` specification.
-Any call that can fail due to the lack of response from the connected device should have a timeout period in accordance with any relevant `CEC` specification and the function should return the relevant error code.
+Synchronous calls must complete within a reasonable time period in accordance with any relevant `CEC` specification.
+Any call that can fail due to the lack of response from the connected device must have a timeout period in accordance with any relevant `CEC` specification and the function must return the relevant error code.

 ### Internal Error Handling